tony-sh/Keep-Node-Docs-Ukraine/docs/basics/tools.md

 **Swe's :** [Keep Helper](https://www.keephelper.io/)
 - works on mainnet with our ETH address
-- shows information about all and our tBTC holdings, deposits, transfers and mintings
+- shows information about all and our TBTC holdings, deposits, transfers and mintings
 - view upcoming liquidations, notify, and purchase them
 - request random beacon entries and view previous entries
 <p align="center">